Office of the University Registrar

 Additionally, Federal Financial Aid regulations do not permit academic forgiveness.
 All credit hours considered for Fresh Start will still count as attempted hours for the purposes of Federal Financial Aid and may impact a student's aid eligibility.
 Students should also check with the One Stop to determine what consequences a Fresh Start approval may have on their Federal Student Aid eligibility.

 Former students who left the university in good standing may apply for re-enrollment through the One Stop.
 Students who have been suspended, dismissed, or have a financial, medical, or disciplinary hold also apply through the One Stop.
-Apply for re-enrollment at least 30 days before the beginning of the term that you intend to enroll.
+Apply for re-enrollment at least 30 days before the beginning of the term that you intend to re-enroll.
 Information is available at www.MiamiOH.edu/reenroll.

 Returning students whose degree programs have been discontinued should consult with their academic departments or divisions.